-A Consignment Agreement is an agreement with someone who will sell your goods or products on your behalf but that allows you to retain ownership (title) of those goods during the process.
+A Consignment Agreement is a contract between parties that allows one party to sell goods or products on behalf of the other but allows the original party to retain ownership of the goods.

-This is an agreement where a person or business (the consignor) ships or entrusts goods to the consignee for the purpose of selling the goods to the end customer.
-The consignee generally does not pay the consignor until the customer purchases the goods.
-Under a Consignment Agreement, the consignee does not receive ownership of the consignor's goods.
-Rather, the consignee is temporarily holding or controlling the consignor's goods for a specific purpose (to sell to the customer at their venue).
+Under a Consignment Agreement, a consignor ships or entrusts goods to the consignee for the purpose of selling the goods to the end customer.
+The consignee does not pay the consignor until the customer purchases the goods.